mistepien/segapad2usb/README.md

 Sometimes during uploading code to Arduino board you may face some issues -- then you will need to use RESET -- so <b>SW1</b> can be useful if you like to develope your own code.

+SW2 can be usefull to have a so-called "Hot key" -- you can need it eg. in Batocera.

 LED D1 shows whether controller is working in 6-button mode.
 LED D2 shows is Sega MD/Genesis gampepad connected at all.
 LED D3 show status of Arduino (turn on in setup() function of firmware).

 BOM: